o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/custom-nodeable-nodes.md

 }
 ```

-## Step 3: Add source files to CMake {#add-source-files-to-cmake}
+## Step 4: Add source files to CMake {#add-source-files-to-cmake}

-Add the XML and class source files to one of Gem's .cmake files, for example `mygem_files.cmake`.
+Add the XML and class source files to one of Gem's .cmake files.

 For example, in `TimerNodeable` we must add the following lines: